 The State of the 2012 Election — Mobile Politics

-As of late September, 88% of registered voters own a cell phone of some kind—and significant numbers of these voters are using their mobile devices to get information about the 2012 election, to interact with the campaigns, and to converse with other voters about political issue.
+As of late September, 88% of registered voters own a cell phone of some kind—and significant numbers of these voters are using their mobile devices to get information about the 2012 election, to interact with the campaigns, and to converse with other voters about a political issue.

 NowUKnow: Keeping New York’s Youth in the ‘Know’ About Sexual and Reproductive Health